'Uncharted Waters': Union Tells Hollywood Writers To Fire Their Agents

 Goodman said writers are already hurt.
 He called the proposal "a ridiculous offer given the fact that the writers are the reason that any television show succeeds."

-Until the impasse is solved, members of the Guild have told writers they could turn to managers or lawyers to handle their business affairs.
+Until the impasse is solved, members of the guild have told writers they could turn to managers or lawyers to handle their business affairs.

 Lawyers for the ATA threatened to sue the guild, contending that the union was violating California and New York licensing laws.
 As part of its argument, it said in a letter that the union "cannot 'delegate' authority it does not have."